$400m Queen St apartments: Design experts want changes to improve elegance

 So winning a new resource consent did not mean the second planned apartment project would be built straight away "but when the market conditions do come right we're aiming to be first cab off the rank", Bielby said.

-Two years ago, Bielby said he wanted $300 million Government funding to restore and reopen the venue and develop a previously-ditched new apartment block next door.
+Two years ago, Bielby said he wanted $300m in Government funding to restore and reopen the venue and develop a previously-ditched new apartment block next door.

 State Infrastructure Reference Group chairman Mark Binns had written to him, confirming possible state involvement, Bielby said in 2020.
 Binns did not comment at the time.